GhadaSokar/Self-Attention-Meta-Learner-for-Continual-Learning/README.md

 # Self-Attention-Meta-Learner-for-Continual-Learning
-This is the official PyTorch implementation for the [Self-Attention Meta-Learner for Continual Learning (Sokar et al. AAMAS 2021)](https://arxiv.org/abs/2101.12136) paper at the 20th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2021).
+This is the official PyTorch implementation for the [Self-Attention Meta-Learner for Continual Learning (Sokar et al., AAMAS 2021)](https://arxiv.org/abs/2101.12136) paper at the 20th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2021).

 We propose a new method, named Self-Attention Meta-Learner (SAM), which learns a prior knowledge for continual learning that permits learning a sequence of tasks, while avoiding catastrophic forgetting.
 SAM incorporates an attention mechanism that learns to select the particular relevant representation for each future task.
 Each task builds a specific representation branch on top of the selected knowledge, avoiding the interference between tasks.